Tips for Better Passwords

 Go Long and Complicated

-One common mistake many consumers make is using easy-to-guess words, says Tonia Dudley, strategic adviser at Cofense, which specializes in anti-phishing technology.
-While apps and sites are getting better at stopping people from using the passwords most frequently uncovered in data breaches, she says people still find ways to use variations of them.
+One common mistake many consumers make is using easy-to-guess words.
+While apps and sites are getting better at stopping people from using the passwords most frequently uncovered in data breaches, people still find ways to use variations of them.

 On the flip side, experts now say that you don’t need to change your passwords on a regular basis.
-You’re more likely to set a good long password if you know you're going to use it for a while.
+However, if it’s exposed in a data breach, you need to change it immediately.

 And don’t be tempted to weave in personal details like names and birthdays to make your password easier to remember.
-(Yes, that means your kids’ personal details, too.)
-Hackers routinely troll Facebook and Twitter for clues to passwords like those.
+That could make it much easier for someone you know to guess your password.

-This same logic applies to smart home devices such as routers, webcams, TVs, toys, and even some high-end refrigerators.
-Many come with default passwords that should be changed the minute you take the product out of the box.
-There’s no easier password to hack than one you can find online or in a manual.
+It’s even easier to “guess” default passwords that come with some smart home devices, such as routers, webcams, TVs, toys, and even some high-end refrigerators.
+If you do buy a product with a default password, make sure to change it the minute you take the product out of the box.
+There’s no easier password to hack than one a criminal can find online or in a manual.

 Even tech minimalists have myriad passwords to remember these days, for everything from bank accounts to Pinterest.
 But resist the temptation to reuse passwords on multiple accounts.
-You could fall victim to a credential-stuffing attack.
+You could fall victim to a credential-stuffing attack, as noted above.

-Caches of usernames and passwords are often what cybercriminals are looking for when they breach computer systems, Hickman says.
+Caches of usernames and passwords are often what cybercriminals are looking for when they breach computer systems.

 Those stolen passwords end up archived with billions of others in online databases, where they’re bought and sold by cybercriminals who feed them to botnets in hopes of cracking into accounts.